|

 People who have just landed a new job are usually excited to join their new company and start making an impact.
 However, where do they even start?
 That's where a 30-60-90 day plan comes in.
 It's designed to help new hires be productive as soon as possible in their new role, show their new team what they can do, and set themselves up for success.
 This plan gives them a clear outline of how their first three months will be so they're not just figuring things out by themselves.
 Instead, it gives them specific goals to hit every 30 days.

 Specifically, in the first 30 days as a new employee, you're gaining knowledge, observing, and connecting with peers.
 By 60 days, you should be actively contributing, working on small projects, and getting feedback.
-Then come the final 30 days of the plan, where you show that you're ready to bring fresh ideas and maybe even lead initiatives.
+Then come the final 30 days of the plan, where you show that you're ready to bring fresh ideas, optimize your performance, and maybe even lead initiatives.
 So, a 30-60-90 day plan is the ultimate tool that allows you to make an impact early on.
 It keeps you focused and on track and lets your new team know your value from day one.
 Let's dive deeper into it.

 Benefits Of A 30-60-90 Day Plan